 The NAPSG Foundation is governed by a Board of Directors.
-The Board meets in-person approximately twice per year and meets virtually once per fiscal quarter.
+The Board meets in person approximately twice per year and meets virtually once per fiscal quarter.
 The Board is responsible for making important decisions about the operations and strategic direction of the Foundation.

 Executive Board of Directors

-The Executive Board is composed of the primary officers responsible for providing oversight and high level leadership in all aspects of the organization.
+The Executive Board is composed of the primary officers responsible for providing oversight and high-level leadership in all aspects of the organization.

-Chris Diller – Vice-Chairman
+Chris Diller – Chairman

 GIS Administrator, WI Department of Military Affairs

 Chris Diller is the GIS Administrator for the Wisconsin Department of Military Affairs, home to the Wisconsin National Guard, Wisconsin Emergency Management, and the Office of Emergency Communication.
 Chris has been with the department since December of 2002 and oversees all geospatial activities including support for the State Emergency Operation Center and the Wisconsin National Guard Joint Operation Center.
-He also advises the agency on policy matters related GIS including the planning for and implementation of the Next Generation 9-1-1 system in Wisconsin.
+He also advises the agency on policy matters related to GIS, including the planning for and implementation of the Next Generation 9-1-1 system in Wisconsin.
 Lastly, Chris is also the server and storage manager for the department and is actively engaged in the department’s cyber defense posture.

 Chris has been an active participant in Wisconsin geospatial activities for over 20 years.
 He graduated from the University of Wisconsin – LaCrosse with a Bachelor of Science degree in Geography in 1995 and aside from a 3-year stint in the private sector, he has worked for the State of Wisconsin for the better part of his career.
-Part of his job is to actively engage and coordinate with federal, state, local, and tribal government as well as with private and non-profit organizations such as the NAPSG Foundation.
+Part of his job is to actively engage and coordinate with federal, state, local, and tribal governments as well as with private and non-profit organizations such as the NAPSG Foundation.
 In Wisconsin, he works closely with our State Agency GIS Coordination Team as well as the Office of the GIO on important issues specific to state agency needs.
 In addition to being on the NAPSG Board of Directors, Chris also is past President of the National States Geographic Information Council (NSGIC).

-Danjel Bout – Secretary
+Danjel Bout – Vice-Chairman

-James H. Burch, II
+James H. Burch, II – Secretary

 Jim has received numerous awards and recognition throughout his career, has been nominated to lead cross-agency federal initiatives, and served as a member of the FBI’s National Academy Advisory Board before leaving federal service in 2015.
 Jim is an accomplished speaker, has conducted local and national training, served as a national media commentator, guest lectured at the FBI National Academy and in academic settings, and has authored publications and articles on various criminal justice topics.
-Jim has a Master of Science Degree in Administration from Central Michigan University and a Bachelor of Arts Degree in Criminal Justice from the University of Maryland at College Park.
+Jim has a Master of Science Degree in Administration from Central Michigan –University and a Bachelor of Arts Degree in Criminal Justice from the University of Maryland at College Park.

 Assistant Chief of Police, Seattle Police Department (Retired)

 Clark retired as the Chief of Staff and second-in-command of the Seattle Police Department in Washington state in June 2014 after 31 years of service.
 As Assistant Chief-Chief of Staff, Chief Kimerer oversaw all administrative functions of the department, including the 911 Communications Center, Training, Finance/Budget, Human Resources, and Information Technology.
 From 1998 to 2007, he held the concurrent assignment of Director of the City of Seattle Emergency Operations Center.
 Chief Kimerer was extensively involved in the creation of the Seattle GIS – Common Operational Picture system.
 He was planning commander and Seattle point-of-contact for the DHS National TOPOFF 2 exercise, and a subject matter expert and mentor for TOPOFF 3.
-He serves as an instructor and subject matter expert at various universities and professional institutions in the United States and Great Britain, and is currently director and facilitator for the Naval Postgraduate School’s Urban Area Mobile Education Team (MET) Executive Education Program in Monterey, CA.
+He serves as an instructor and subject matter expert at various universities and professional institutions in the United States and Great Britain, and he is currently director and facilitator for the Naval Postgraduate School’s Urban Area Mobile Education Team (MET) Executive Education Program in Monterey, CA.

 Chief Kimerer holds a bachelor’s degree in classics and liberal arts from St. John’s College in Annapolis, Maryland, and has completed postgraduate and professional certification work at various institutions, including the Harvard Negotiation Program at Harvard Law School.
-He is also a graduate of the National Executive Institute, and served as a syndicate director for the Leadership in Counter-Terrorism (LInCT) program, conducted in Sydney, Australia and Honolulu, Hawaii.
-Upon retirement, Chief Kimerer was inducted into the Center for Evidence Based Crime Policy Hall of Fame at George Mason University.
+He is also a graduate of the National Executive Institute and served as a syndicate director for the Leadership in Counter-Terrorism (LInCT) program, conducted in Sydney, Australia, and Honolulu, Hawaii.
+Upon retirement, Chief Kimerer was inducted into the Center for Evidence-Based Crime Policy Hall of Fame at George Mason University.